-Each non-employee director of the board in respect of his or her service on the board receives:
+Each non-employee director of the board in respect of his or her service on the board receives or will receive:

-- an annual retainer of \$25,000 through the 2009 annual meeting; - \$2,500 for each board meeting attended; - \$1,000 for each audit committee meeting attended by a member of the audit committee (excluding the chair of the audit committee) on the same day as a board meeting; - \$1,500 for each audit committee meeting attended by the chair of the audit committee on the same day as a board meeting; - \$2,500 for each audit committee meeting attended by a member of the audit committee (excluding the chair of the audit committee) on a day other than the day of the board meeting; - \$3,500 for each audit committee meeting attended by the chair of the audit committee meeting on a day other than the day of the board meeting; - \$500 per meeting for participation in a telephonic meeting of the board; - \$750 for each compensation committee meeting attended by a member of the compensation committee on the same day as a board meeting; - \$1,250 for each compensation committee meeting attended by a member of the compensation committee on a day other than the day of a board meeting; - \$750 for each transition committee meeting attended by a member of the transition committee on the same day as a board meeting; - \$1,250 for each transition committee meeting attended by a member of the transition committee on a day other than the day of a board meeting; - \$750 for each nominating and corporate governance committee meeting attended by a member of the nominating and corporate governance committee on the same day as a board meeting; and - \$1,250 for each nominating and corporate governance committee meeting attended by a member of the nominating and corporate governance committee on a day other than the day of a board meeting.
+- an annual retainer of \$25,000 for the 2007 annual meeting through the 2010 annual meeting; - \$2,500 for each board meeting attended; - \$1,000 for each Audit Committee meeting attended by a member of the Audit Committee (excluding the chair of the Audit Committee) on the same day as a board meeting; - \$1,500 for each Audit Committee meeting attended by the chair of the Audit Committee on the same day as a board meeting; - \$2,500 for each Audit Committee meeting attended by a member of the Audit Committee (excluding the chair of the Audit Committee) on a day other than the day of the board meeting; - \$3,500 for each Audit Committee meeting attended by the chair of the Audit Committee meeting on a day other than the day of the board meeting; - \$500 per meeting for participation in a telephonic meeting of the board; - \$750 for each Compensation Committee meeting attended by a member of the Compensation Committee on the same day as a board meeting; - \$1,250 for each Compensation Committee meeting attended by a member of the Compensation Committee on a day other than the day of a board meeting; - \$750 for each Transition Committee meeting attended by a member of the Transition Committee on the same day as a board meeting; - \$1,250 for each Transition Committee meeting attended by a member of the Transition Committee on a day other than the day of a board meeting; - \$750 for each Nominating and Corporate Governance Committee meeting attended by a member of the Nominating and Corporate Governance Committee on the same day as a board meeting; and - \$1,250 for each Nominating and Corporate Governance Committee meeting attended by a member of the Nominating and Corporate Governance Committee on a day other than the day of a board meeting.

-In addition our non-employee directors (i) are allowed to participate in the Company's medical plan at the same contributories with all the benefits of fulltime active employees, (ii) receive a merchandise discount in the same amount as the discount our employees receive; and (iii) are reimbursed for their expenses in attending board and committee meetings.
+In addition our non-employee directors (i) are allowed to participate in the company's medical plan at the same contributories with all the benefits of full-time active employees, (ii) receive a merchandise discount in the same amount as the discount our employees receive; and (iii) are reimbursed for their expenses in attending board and committee meetings.